Get free quotes for infrared panels

 The complete guide to infrared underfloor heating

-Infrared is the underdog in the domestic heating scene, which is a shame, because the infrared heating panels cost less than other low emission tech.
-Only 17% of Brits are aware of this low-carbon tech at the moment (The Eco Experts National Home Energy Survey, 2022).
+Infrared is the underdog in the domestic heating scene, which is a shame because the infrared heating panels cost less than other low-emission tech.
+While 93% of Brits are aware of low-carbon tech (The Eco Experts National Home Energy Survey, 2024), most were unaware of this great alternative to electrical domestic heating.

-Our comprehensive guide below will tell you everything you need to know about infrared underfloor heating – from how it actually works, to how much you can expect it to cost.
+If you’re considering installing infrared heating in your home, consider underfloor heating.
+It’s efficient, low-maintenance, and can significantly reduce your carbon emissions.
+If this is you, our comprehensive guide below will tell you everything you need to know about infrared underfloor heating, from how it works to how much it will cost.

-If you think your home would be better suited to infrared panels, we can help you there too.
-To receive free infrared panel quotes, all you have to do is pop a few quick details in this short form, and our installers will be in touch with their best prices.
+If you think your home would be better suited to infrared panels, we can help you there, too.
+To receive free infrared panel quotes, just fill out this short form with a few quick details, and our installers will contact you with their best prices.

 Get free infrared panel quotes